National Research Conference for Careers Practitioners

 2026 programme

-The online programme includes:
+The online programme included:

 • A keynote presentations on research relevant to career development